If you Google “things to do in Portugal,” there's one thing that's guaranteed to show up on just about any list you find: taking a day trip to Sintra.

 A quinta is a private estate, and this one is particularly enchanting.
 It includes a grand gothic house and extensive gardens.

 The Quinta de Regaleira is on the 435 bus route that I mentioned at the beginning of the post, but it's within walking distance from Sintra town – about 15 minutes up the road, and you're there (and only the last little bit is uphill).
-I recommend just walking!
+I recommend just walking if you can!

 The land that the Quinta da Regaleira now sits on was bought by António Augusto Carvalho Monteiro from the Viscountess of Regaleira in 1892 – hence the name.
 Carvalho Monteiro was a wealthy guy, and the estate he had built between 1904 and 1910 is also known as “The Palace of Monteiro the Millionaire.”